IACR/latex-submit/README.md

 # IACR LaTeX Publishing Workflow

-This repository contains a web server to support the workflow of submission of final papers for a journal (the IACR Communications in Cryptology).
+This repository contains two web servers to support the workflow of submission of final papers for a journal (the IACR Communications in Cryptology).
 The system may prove useful for other journals in computer science and mathematics.

+The reason why there are two web servers is that the `xapian` package is distributed under the GPL license, so we isolate the search part of this application into its own server in order to allow other licenses for the main web server.
+We use apache mod_wsgi to configure the search server to run under /funding, and every other path is served by the main app.
+All of the discussion below refers to the main publishing server, so you can safely ignore the search part.

 ## Publishing workflows